freeze-man-1/CrossHermitMapEditor/README.md

 ---

 ## Roadmap & In-Development
-* **Re-importing Map Data:** We are actively working on improving the workflow for re-importing and updating existing map data seamlessly.
+* **Re-importing Map Data:** I am actively working on improving the workflow for re-importing and updating existing map data seamlessly.
 * **New Map Support:** Expanding capabilities to create and support entirely new map structures and layouts.